 Saint Ballado is the sire of multi champion Ashado (Breeder’s Cup Distaff, Kentucky Oaks, CCA Oaks, Spinaway Stakes, Beldame Stakes etc) , major stakes winners Captain Bodgit (Florida Derby, Wood Memorial), Sister Act (Hempstead Handicap), Sunriver (Hollywood Turf Cup) and Yankee Victor (Metropolitan Handicap).

 The best offspring by Saint Ballado was undoubtedly his son Saint Liam.
 Saint Liam won four grade one races in 2005, the Breeder’s Cup Classic, the Woodward Stakes, Donn Handicap, and the Stephen Foster Handicap.
-He was off to a hot start as a sire but he too would become another tragic loss to breeding.
+He was off to a hot start as a sire but he too would become another tragic early loss to breeding.
 The 2005 Eclipse Horse of the Year died from the complications from a fractured tibia in his left hind leg.

-Saint Liam had stood for only one season at Lane’s End Farm, when he wad to be humanely euthanized.
+Saint Liam had stood for only one season at Lane’s End Farm, when he had to be humanely euthanized.
 The son of Ballade broke his left tibia in a freak accident.
 Veterinarians unfortunately could not repair the damage.
 He did leave us a 2011 Eclipse Award Horse of the Year in Havre de Grace.
 This excellent mare won the Apple Blossom Handicap, Beldame Stakes and beat a stellar field of males in the Woodward Stakes.
 In 2012 Havre de Grace was sold at the Fasig-Tipton November Breeding Stock sales for ten million dollars.

 Ballade produced another daughter that became a stakes producer herself.
 Angelic Song, the fourth offspring sired by Halo, produced Sligo Bay by Sadler’s Wells.
 A grade one winner of the Hollywood Turf Cup, Sligo Bay is in the early years of what is becoming a successful career as a sire standing at Adena Springs in Ontario.
 He is the sire of current Canadian Horse of the Year Lexie Lou, winner of the Queen’s Plate, Woodbine Oaks, Wonder Where Stakes and a bang up second to North American Horse of the Year California Chrome in the Hollywood Derby.
 His offspring are currently in demand at yearling sales in Ontario and Kentucky.